hrbrmstr/irced/README.md

 This is an Rcpp/C++11 package for hooking R up to the world of Internet Relay Chat (IRC).

-It's uses [`libircclient`](http://www.ulduzsoft.com/libircclient/index.html) which will eventually be bundled in with the package but, for now, requires you to install `libircclient` separately **and** with `openssl` support **and** with `libircclient.a` in `/usr/local/lib/` (or, you'll have to edit `Makevars`).
-Yes, that's annoying, but it's going to be bundled with the package soon, so it's only for those folks who are desperate to spam your IRC friends with messages from R.
+It's uses [`libircclient`](http://www.ulduzsoft.com/libircclient/index.html) which is bundled in with the package.

 The use-case for this is to notify you after a long running process is complete but the package will eventually have support for being an "R IRC bot" because the world desperately needs more IRC bots.
 Inspriation for it came from finding out that Travis-CI can notify you of builds on IRC.